 where k corresponds to the keyswitch position.

 In the absence of a configuration file for a particular keyswitch position, the SRP reads [Sys]<Sys>SrpConfig.sys.

-See Section 5, "Bootstrapping," for a description of the keyswitch positions and for illustrations of the bootstrap sequence.
+See "Keyswitch Positions," in Section 5, "Bootstrapping," for a description of the SRP keyswitch.